How to Optimize Windows Startup Process?

 This wouldn’t be that big of an issue if you were able to use your PC while defragmentation was running.
 Unfortunately, this isn’t a good idea when you’re using a traditional solution.
 Even though you can technically do it, it’s not recommended, as defragmentation may interfere with the function of some programs.

-Programs such as iolo’s System Mechanic or System Mechanic Pro might be the best option at your disposal.
+Programs such as iolo’s System Mechanic (Standard) or System Mechanic Pro might be the best option at your disposal.
 They cover every aspect of drive optimization, thanks to a variety of tools that they contain.

 You can prevent fragmentation from building up and deal with it easily once it does.
 The defragmentation tool is fast and thorough.